Semi-Supervised Learning for Lensed Quasar Detection: Introduction

 An image classifier would alleviate this issue and provide an independent model which can improve existing quasar detection methods.
 Unfortunately, identifying lensed quasars purely from an image is not an unambiguous task.
 Regardless of the classifier, there will always be sections of the sky where stars masquerade as quasars in a plausible configurations or two separate quasars are coincidentally present on either side of a galaxy, leading to misclassifications.
 Even panels of expert astronomers have low success rates on this problem: typically before an observation is performed senior astronomers will examine an image of the lensed quasar candidate to judge whether it is sufficiently promising to observe.
 The success rate of the resulting lensed quasar observations is in the range of only 5--30\%, depending on the collaboration.
 This low accuracy makes clear the goal of our classifier: not to achieve 100\% accuracy, but to perform image classification competitive with expert astronomers on a large scale.
 A classifier capable of such performance would be able to parse the millions of known quasars to find the best lensed quasar candidates, something well beyond the reach of a panel of expert astronomers.
 These better candidates would enable a higher success rate when observing, allowing for more lensed quasar discoveries and a more efficient use of telescope time.

 The final problem is that undiscovered lensed quasars likely have different properties to the discovered population of lensed quasars, or else they would have been discovered in previous searches.
 Concretely, undiscovered lensed quasars likely have a smaller separation, have an image which is reddened or have an image disguised in some other fashion.
 This adds another challenge to the classification problem: ideally we need a model which can generalise from our small training set to select candidates which are from a different distribution than discovered lensed quasars.
-This need to generalise breaks independent and identically distributed assumptions (that a typical candidate is drawn from the same distribution as the training data) which underpin most machine learning techniques.
+This need to generalise breaks assumptions which underpin most machine learning techniques (e.g. that the data are independent and identically distributed across the training and unseen data).